mongodb/specifications/source/sessions/driver-sessions.rst

 :2018-02-20: Add implicit/explicit session tests
 :2018-02-20: Drivers SHOULD error if unacknowledged writes are used with sessions
 :2018-05-23: Drivers MUST not use session ID with parallelCollectionScan
+:2018-06-07: Document that estimatedDocumentCount does not support explicit sessions
+:2018-07-19: Justify why session must be an explicit parameter to each function
+:2018-10-11: Session pools must be cleared in child process after fork